ibm-cloud-docs/Cloudant/api/cloudant_query.md

 It is possible to specify exactly which fields are returned for a document when you select from a database.
 The two advantages are:

-- Your results are limited to only those parts of the document that are required for your application.
+- Your results are limited to only those parts of the document that are needed for your application.
 - A reduction in the size of the response.

 The fields to be returned are specified as an array.